apache/cassandra-java-driver/manual/case_sensitivity/README.md

 As should be clear by now, case sensitivity introduces a lot of extra (and arguably unnecessary) complexity.

-The Java driver team's recommendation is:
+The Java Driver team's recommendation is:

 > **Always use case-insensitive identifiers in your data model.**